charlotterotner/Fake-News-Analysis/README.md

 In addition to our dashboard plan we starting planning for executing our machine learning model.
 Below is our process outlining this and our code for the model can be found [here](https://github.com/charlotterotner/Final-Project/blob/model_draft/FakeNews_LogisticRegression_Model.ipynb)

 ### Cleaning and preliminary data preprocessing:
-To ensure our tables were clean and ready to be joined inputted into a machine learning model we cleaned the data by:
+To ensure our tables were clean and ready to be joined and inputted into a machine learning model we cleaned the data by:
 - Dropping null values
-- Cleaned up the title rows so our two tables had matching title formatting
+- Using regex to clean up the title rows so our two tables had matching title formatting
 - Dropped all rows that did not have title.
+- Converted the original time/date stamp

 ### Preliminary feature engineering and feature selection:
 - Remove the following columns that we don’t want to consider in our features: Language, Title, text, text_without_stopwords, Title_without_stopwords, main_img_url, UUID (index), Domain rank, Country, ord_in_thread.